truenas/documentation/content/SCALE/SCALETutorials/Apps/UsingApps.md

 Official applications use the default system-level Kubernetes Node IP settings in **Apps > Settings > Advanced Settings**.

-You can change the Kubernetes Node IP to assign an external interface to your apps, seperate from the web UI interface.
+You can change the Kubernetes Node IP to assign an external interface to your apps, separate from the web UI interface.

 We recommend using the default Kubernetes Node IP (0.0.0.0) to ensure apps function properly.